nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 * composed of characters from at least three of the four character classes: lower-case letters, upper-case letters, digits, and special characters.

 Only printable ASCII characters are accepted.
 A PIN containing any character outside that range is rejected regardless of its length.

-Some country-specific meta-packages set the parameter already.
-The Finnish and Estonian Security Server packages both ship `enforce-token-pin-policy = true`, so on those installations the policy is in force without further configuration.
-Check the effective value before assuming it is unset.
-The parameter is described for each component in [UG-SYSPAR](#Ref_UG-SYSPAR) sections "Signer parameters: [signer]".

 #### 2.3.1 Considerations and risks